ming024/FastSpeech2/README.md

 Running MFA and put the .TextGrid files in your ``hp.preprocessed_path``.
 ```
-# Replace $DATA_PATH and $PREPROCESSED_PATH with ./LJSpeech-1.1 and ./preprocessed/LJSpeech/TextGrid, for example
+# Replace $DATA_PATH and $PREPROCESSED_PATH with ./LJSpeech-1.1/wavs and ./preprocessed/LJSpeech/TextGrid, for example
 ./montreal-forced-aligner/bin/mfa_align $YOUR_DATA_PATH montreal-forced-aligner/pretrained_models/librispeech-lexicon.txt english $YOUR_PREPROCESSED_PATH -j 8
 ```

-Remember to run the preprocessing sctipt.
+Remember to run the preprocessing script.
 ```
 python3 preprocess.py
 ```

-After preprocessing, you will get a ``stat.txt`` file in your ``hp.preprocessed_path/``, recording the maximum and minimum values of the fundamental frequency and energy values in the entire corpus.
+After preprocessing, you will get a ``stat.txt`` file in your ``hp.preprocessed_path/``, recording the maximum and minimum values of the fundamental frequency and energy values throughout the entire corpus.
 You have to modify the f0 and energy parameters in the ``hparams.py`` according to the content of ``stat.txt``.

 ## Training